-where the buyers' valuations are drawn independently from the prior distributions $\{F_i\}_{i\in N}$. $F_i$ is the cumulative distribution function (c.d.f.) over $[\underline{v}, \overline{v}]$.
-We say $M$ is \textbf{globally optimal} if it is locally optimal for all $r\in R$. \end{definition}
+where the buyers' valuations are drawn independently from the prior distributions $\{F_i\}_{i\in N}$\footnote{We allow heterogeneous prior distributions for theoretical completeness, but in reality, since the seller does not know the existence of buyers, identical priors may more common in applications.}. $F_i$ is the cumulative distribution function (c.d.f.) over $[\underline{v}, \overline{v}]$. \end{definition}

-Briefly, with a given structure profile $r \in R$, the expected revenue of an IC and IR mechanism $M$ is higher than that of any other IC and IR mechanisms, then $M$ is locally optimal at $r$.
-It has to point out that $M$ may perform badly at the structure profile $r' \neq r$.
+Briefly, given any structure profile $r \in S$, if the expected revenue of an IC and IR mechanism $M$ is higher than that of any other IC and IR mechanisms, then $M$ is optimal over $S$.
+An ideal mechanism can be optimal over $R$.